-Or she might have found encouragement and considerable comfort in a poetic endorsement which appeared in another publication - The Carpetbag:
+Or she might have found comfort in an endorsement published by The Carpet-Bag:

-The maids were very beautiful, With ebon locks and tresses, But what so much enhanced their charms, Were those short Bloomer dresses.
+The maids were very beautiful,

+With ebon locks and tresses,

+But what so much enhanced their charms,

+Were those short Bloomer dresses.

 Even the dour Chamber's Edinburgh Journal said kindly, "If the question is between the present skirts and Bloomerism, then we are Bloomerites," and Bentley's Miscellany was not too severe.